-- a) CPC Sections 1203.017 and 1203.018 authorize the Sheriff as the Correctional Administrator to establish an electronic monitoring program for both sentenced and unsentenced inmates under certain conditions.
+a) CPC Sections 1203.017 and 1203.018 authorize the Sheriff as the Correctional Administrator to establish an electronic monitoring program for both sentenced and unsentenced inmates under certain conditions.
 Under CPC 1203.017, sentenced misdemeanor inmates may be required to participate in an involuntary home detention program that includes electronic monitoring, due to lack of adequate jail space.
-Under CPC 1203.018, unsentenced misdemeanor inmates may voluntarily participate in a home detention program that includes electronic monitoring to participate in a home detention program that includes electronic monitoring.
-Inmates may voluntarily participate in a home detention. - b) The Correctional Administrator or designee shall have the sole discretionary authority, consistent with the statutes and the rules and regulations of the electronic monitoring program, to review and determine eligibility to permit program participation as an alternative to physical custody. - c) Failure of program participants to comply with the established rules and regulations of the electronic monitoring program may result in the program participant being retaken onto custody.
+Under CPC 1203.018, unsentenced misdemeanor inmates may voluntarily participate in a home detention program that includes electronic monitoring.
+Inmates must meet specific criteria before consideration.

+- b) The Correctional Administrator or designee shall have the sole discretionary authority, consistent with the statutes and the rules and regulations of the electronic monitoring program, to review and determine eligibility to permit program participation as an alternative to physical custody. - c) Failure of program participants to comply with the established rules and regulations of the electronic monitoring program may result in the program participant being retaken onto custody.
 Willful failure of the program participant to return to the place of home detention prior to the expiration of any period of time during which he or she is authorized to be away from the place of home detention and unauthorized departures from the place of home detention are punishable as provided in CPC 4532. - d) The Correctional Administrator may permit Electronic Monitoring Program participants to seek and retain employment in the community, attend psychological counseling sessions or educational or vocational training classes or seek medical and dental assistance. - e) Any violation of law or rules and regulations of the program may be handled in the following manner: - 1.
 Report of violation of rules and regulations of the program - 2.
 Crime Report - f) Violations of the rules and regulations of the program will be documented in the jail reporting system.
 Sanctions may be imposed for violations of the rules and regulations of the program, including retaking the participant into custody.
 The program participant may utilize the formal appeal process to appeal any disciplinary action against them.